 Cuevitas: Cuevitas, meaning “Little Caves”, is where we got to do our first reef dive with our private instructor David.
 It is appropriately named Little Caves because there are several small arches that you can swim through.
 On this dive, we saw lobsters, a blowfish, and many blue, yellow, and neon-speckled reef fish swimming around the corals.
 The dive site is 10-minutes north of Tulum in the sea just across from Casa Cenote.
 We dove around 25-30 ft (8-10 m).

-Stingray: The Stringray dive in front of Tulum ruins is a great option for new divers (on calm sea days) because it is a fairly shallow dive ~ 8-24 ft (2.5-10 m).
-It is often called the Stingray dive because of the possibility to see stingrays exploring around the sandy floor.
+Stingray: The Stringray dive in front of Tulum ruins is a great option for new divers (on calm sea days) because it is a fairly shallow dive of ~ 8-24 ft (2.5-10 m).
+It is often called the Stingray dive because of the possibility to see stingrays exploring the sandy floor.

 Coquitos: Coquitos is another Tulum reef dive worth doing.
 It is nicknamed Little Coconuts because of the coconut-filled palm trees lining the beach.
 You can see lots of colorful sea life on this dive.
 Max depth is ~ 40 ft (12 m) at the bottom of the corals.